SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 My Workstation is a Windows/Ubuntu dual-boot system while the rest of my home systems run Ubuntu only.
 Therefore, only my Workstation requires a carefully crafted installation process.

-# Stabilizing the New Installation.

-Throughout the rest of this post, I will be creating way-point images as recovery mechanisms, although nothing EVER goes wrong.
-I suggest saving (or writing down) the names of these images in a file (or on a piece of paper) and crossing these names off the list as each image is created.
-All the image names are highlighted in yellow throughout the rest of this post.

 # Securing the APT Package Manager.

 * After installing Ubuntu 24.04 LTS, I open the terminal.